CCI-MOC/documentation/docs/source/OpenShift-Service-Setup-on-Engage1.md

         ansible-playbook /usr/share/ansible/openshift-ansible/playbooks/byo/config.yml

 At this point we have achieved the following:

-         High Availability
+* High Availability
-         Multi-tenant networking
+* Multi-tenant networking
-         Keystone Authentication
+* Keystone Authentication
-         Native Cloud Support (about 1/2 to persistent volumes).
+* Native Cloud Support (about 1/2 to persistent volumes).

 Notes:

-        1) there are several values that need to be changed when the virtual machines are restarted
+1. There are several values that need to be changed when the virtual machines are restarted

-        2) Will need clean virtual machines after every run as the ansible scripts don't clean up after themselves.
+2. Will need clean virtual machines after every run as the ansible scripts don't clean up after themselves.
 It is faster to reinitialize the VMs.

-        3) Generally need to have 2 or three Infra nodes - all other nodes can be region 'Default'
+3. Generally need to have 2 or three Infra nodes - all other nodes can be region 'Default'

-        4) The master node should not be schedulable.
+4. The master node should not be schedulable.

-        5) Nodes can be reassigned a region with 'oc label node shiftnode1.moclocal region=infra --overwrite=true'
+5. Nodes can be reassigned a region with 'oc label node shiftnode1.moclocal region=infra --overwrite=true'

-        6) Before deleting a virtual machine, run:
+6. Before deleting a virtual machine, run:

 	subscription-manager unregister

 To unsubscribe it from RH.